 Undermethylation is much more common than overmethylation, and undermethylated parents have higher rates of autistic children due to epigenetic insults.

-Physically you may be overweight with a pear-shaped body (but not always), have heavy body hair, struggle with eczema, have dry eyes and mouth, and upper body/head/neck pain.
+Physically, you may be overweight with a pear-shaped body (but not always), have heavy body hair, struggle with eczema, have dry eyes and mouth, and experience upper body/head/neck pain.

-The tragic suicides of Robin Williams and Kurt Cobain are classic overmethylation examples, with Karen Carpenter being a classic undermethylator.
+The tragic suicides of Robin Williams and Kurt Cobain are classic examples of overmethylation, while Karen Carpenter was a classic undermethylator.

-Keep in mind that there is no such thing as a one-size-fits-all approach.
+There is no such thing as a one-size-fits-all approach.
 Determining methylation status is not just about chemistry, but also about understanding you as a person.
-There are always myriad variables within each biotype.
-And this combined with the full range of functional and diagnostic testing is how we create nutrient protocols.
+There are myriad variables within each biotype.
+And understanding each personality, combined with the complete range of functional and diagnostic testing, is how we create effective nutrient therapy protocols.

 Does this post resonate with you?
 Or do you know of someone struggling in these areas?
 If so, please share your story in the comments below.
 It is through sharing your story that we create community, eliminate guilt and shame, and bring about healing.